povik/yosys-slang/README.md

 yosys-slang is a Yosys plugin providing a new command (`read_slang`) for loading SystemVerilog designs.

 yosys-slang builds on top of the [slang](https://github.com/MikePopoloski/slang) library to provide comprehensive SystemVerilog support.
+The plugin supports an (informally defined) synthesizable subset of SystemVerilog in version IEEE 1800-2017 or IEEE 1800-2023.

+Please open GitHub issues for missing features and/or confusing error messages.

 The plugin is available prebuilt as part of